 Surprisingly perhaps, authentic magic lantern shows are alive and well, with amateur and professional showmen and women performing in many countries.
 Universities are undertaking academic research into pre-cinema optical entertainments; many people are collecting magic lanterns, slides and antique optical toys and artists and performers are rediscovering Victorian techniques that can delight, amuse and often baffle audiences.

 I have been interested in this field for well over forty years as a showman, collector, author and lecturer and this website brings these various strands together.
-Here you can read over one hundred illustrated articles (formerly blog posts); visit Ebay to see surplus-to-my-requirements items and our new range of unique and somewhat strange greetings cards; click through to my YouTube videos and the photo-history booklets that I sell on Amazon.
+Here you can read over one hundred illustrated articles (former blog posts); visit Ebay to see surplus-to-my-requirements items and our new range of unique and somewhat strange greetings cards; click through to my YouTube videos and the photo-history booklets that I sell on Amazon.
 Festival and historical event organisers and group programme secretaries can find details of my unique, authentic magic lantern shows and my illustrated talks on optical entertainments.

 I hope you enjoy browsing my website and please get in touch if I can help in any way.